electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 \begin{aside}
 \label{}
 \heading{}
 \noindent This program is longer than it needs to be.
-Instead of typing it, write your own program using a `for` loop.
+Write your own program that does the same thing using a `for` loop.
 It should be only 6 (or fewer) lines long.
 \end{aside}